TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - could chambering sound be omitted under some occasions?
 - bomb soon explodes theme gets repeated
 	- unimportant: perhaps it was

-- dont reload when mag is full only to fill the bullet in the chamber

 - bug: after knockout, some weapons remain tied to the player
 	- this only happens in online play